 We do our best to ensure that all advertised courses run.
 On rare occasions it may be necessary to withdraw a course.
 We will let you know as soon as possible if this happens.
-Subjects are placed on option lines.
-This means we cannot always guarantee the combination of subjects you wish to study, but this does not often happen.
+Subjects are placed on fixed option lines.
+This means we cannot alter the combination of subjects on each line.
 Course details are correct at the time of printing.
 Circumstances may arise however, when we have to make changes.